-At least six citrus scab pathotypes have been identified worldwide (Hyun et al 2009).
-The Tryon's and lemon pathotypes are known to be present in Australia (Hyun et al. 2009), but it is possible that additional pathotypes could be discovered in Australia with more extensive sampling (Hyun et al. 2009).
+A number of citrus scab pathotypes have been identified worldwide (Hyun et al 2009; Hou et al. 2014).
+The Tryon's and lemon pathotypes are known to be present in Australia (Miles et al. 2015), but it is possible that additional pathotypes could be discovered in Australia with more extensive sampling (Hyun et al. 2009).
 Pathotypes exotic to Australia have not been reported in the Pacific Islands, but are also likely poorly researched.